mento-protocol/governance-watchdog/README.md

 For most problems, you'll likely want to check the cloud function logs first.

-- `npm run logs` will print the latest 50 log entries into your local terminal for quick and easy access
+- `npm run logs` will print the latest 50 log entries into your local terminal for quick and easy access, followed by a URL leading to the full gcloud console logs
-- `npm run logs:url` will print the URL to the function logs in the Google Cloud Console for full access

 ## Deploying from scratch